The Seminar provides 40 hours of tuition over two weeks.

 Jon Hird is a teacher, teacher trainer and ELT materials writer based in Oxford.
 He teaches at the University of Oxford and frequently gives teacher-training talks and workshops in the UK and overseas.
 He has written and contributed to many ELT publications for a number of publishers.
 His most recent publications include Oxford Learner’s Pocket Verbs and Tenses (OUP) and components of the Language Hub, Roadmap, Navigate, Keynote, Oxford EAP and Life course book series.
 He has also written and adapted a range of materials for learners with dyslexia.

-Hanna Kryszewska is a teacher, teacher trainer, trainer of trainers and mentors, author of resource books and course books and senior lecturer at the University of Gdańsk, Poland.
-She co-authored: Options for English (PWSiP, 1991), Learner-based Teaching (OUP, 1992), Reading on Your Own (PWN, 1995), Towards Teaching, (Heinemann, 1995), Stand-by Book, S. Lindstromberg, Ed.
+Hanna Kryszewska is a teacher, teacher trainer, trainer of trainers and mentors, author of resource books and course books and former senior lecturer at the University of Gdańsk, Poland.
+She has co-authored: Options for English (PWSiP, 1991), Learner-based Teaching (OUP, 1992), Reading on Your Own (PWN, 1995), Towards Teaching, (Heinemann, 1995), Stand-by Book, S. Lindstromberg, Ed.
 (CUP, 1996), Observing English Lessons - A Video Teacher Training Course, and The Company Words Keep (DELTA, 2012).Since February 2006, she has been the editor of website magazine Humanising Language Teaching.

 Shaun is an education technologist who teaches and trains both face-to-face and online courses.
-In the Department for Continuing Education he teaches digital literacy as well as short courses in mobile learning and teaching online.
+In the Department for Continuing Education he teaches digital literacy, as well as short courses in mobile learning and teaching online.
 His latest book, Mobile Learning, was published by Oxford University Press.

 He is the academic director for online courses for the International House World Organisation overseeing their suite of asynchronous teacher development courses and is a consultant to a number of educational organisations to assist them in their synchronous and asynchronous course provision.
 His current area of interest and research is learner expectations in peer to peer social presence within asynchronous courses.